 Many firms have statistics that track their performance against this yardstick.
 Never deal with any firm that does not.

 Who should use a discount broker?

-If you are a do-it-yourself investor, you would be really wise to open an account with a discount broker.
+If you are a do-it-yourself investor, it could be wise to open an account with a discount broker.
 Since you make all your investment decisions yourself, why pay for advice you don’t need or use?

 What if you need financial advice?